MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sharepoint.md

 > [!IMPORTANT]
 > Before replicating the following steps, ensure that you are familiar with [lists](../variable-data-types.md#list), [custom objects](../variable-data-types.md#custom-object), [loops](../use-loops.md), [conditionals](../use-conditionals.md), and the [percentage notation](../variable-manipulation.md).

-1. Ensure that you've installed the [latest version of Power Automate for desktop](../install.md).
+1. Ensure that you installed the [latest version of Power Automate for desktop](../install.md).

 1. Create a new desktop flow.